Published: October 20, 2021 | Last Updated: November 11, 2025

 How to create a split screen in 4 easy steps

-Let’s say you are editing an interview from a Zoom call with two speakers, and want to make the video a little more dynamic.
-An easy way to do that is to use the split-screen technique mentioned above.
-This can be accomplished in 4 easy steps.
+Let’s say you are editing an interview from a Zoom call with two speakers and want to make the video more dynamic.
+The split-screen technique has four easy steps and is an easy way to do that:

 Step 1: Add clips to timeline

-Add both of the interview clips of each speaker on top of each other on your main timeline.
-You should only be able to see the clip on the V2 track in the Program monitor.
+Add both interview clips of each speaker on top of each other on your main timeline.
+You should only be able to see the clip on the V2 track on the program monitor.

 Step 2: Position clips

 Next, position the clips so that both are roughly centered on their half of the screen.
-This doesn’t need to be perfect as we will need to make adjustments after adding the Crop effect.
+This doesn’t need to be perfect; we must adjust after adding the Crop effect.

-A useful tool to help with this is to turn on the Safe Area guides in the Program window.
+Turning on the Safe Area guides in the Program window is a useful tool for this.
 This will help you estimate the positioning better.

-Step 3: Add Crop effect to top clip
+Step 3: Add Crop effect to the top clip

 Add the Crop effect to your clip on the V2 track.
-There isn’t a need to add to both clips as the clip on V2 will hide whatever spacing we don’t want.
-Adjust either the Left or Right parameter to remove the unwanted space of your clip.
+You don’t need to add it to both clips, as the clip on V2 will hide any unwanted spacing.
+Adjust the Left or Right parameter to remove the unwanted space from your clip.

 Step 4: Readjust clips (if needed)

-Last, readjust the Crop parameters or positioning of your clips based on how you want everything to look.
+Last, readjust your clips’ Crop parameters or positioning based on how you want everything to look.
 Again, use the Safe Area margins to help guide you.

 This should be your final result.